suvam98/Design-and-Verification-of-AMBA-APB-Protocol/README.md

  - Advanced Peripheral Bus (APB) is the part of Advanced Microcontroller Bus Architecture (AMBA) family protocols.
  - It defines a low-cost interface that is optimized for minimal power consumption and reduced interface complexity.
  - The APB protocol is not pipelined, use it to connect to low-bandwidth peripherals that do not require the high performance of the AXI protocol.
  - The APB protocol relates a signal transition to the rising edge of the clock, to simplify the integration of APB peripherals into any design flow.
-Every transfer takes at least two cycles.4
+Every transfer takes at least two cycles.
- -The APB can interface with the AMBA Advanced High-performance Bus Lite (AHB-Lite) and AMBA Advanced Extensible Interface (AXI).
+ - The APB can interface with the AMBA Advanced High-performance Bus Lite (AHB-Lite) and AMBA Advanced Extensible Interface (AXI).
 You can use it to provide access to the programmable control registers of peripheral devices.